Az-Net/Flipper-Online/Scanner Approach (temp).md

 4. **Human Expertise Integration:**
    - Leverage human expertise and domain knowledge to interpret and validate anomalies identified by computational methods.
 Engage domain experts in collaborative analysis and hypothesis testing to refine your understanding of potential life indicators within digital data.

-|| 5. **Dynamic Hypothesis Generation and Testing:**
+<s> 5. **Dynamic Hypothesis Generation and Testing:**
    - Develop adaptive frameworks for hypothesis generation and testing that evolve based on new data insights and emerging patterns.
-This approach allows you to continuously refine your search criteria and detection strategies for life-like patterns. ||
+This approach allows you to continuously refine your search criteria and detection strategies for life-like patterns. </s>

 6. **Advanced Anomaly Detection Techniques:**
    - Explore advanced anomaly detection techniques tailored for your specific objectives, such as anomaly localization, temporal anomaly detection, or anomaly detection in high-dimensional data spaces.
 These techniques can uncover anomalies that signify unique and potentially life-related phenomena.